In 30 seconds…

 There is also the potential to develop further pharmacological treatments for hair loss, which could even include a permanent cure for baldness.

-Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase hair growth.
+Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase hair growth and encourage hair regrowth.
 These drugs tackle the activity of a family of enzymes called Janus kinase (JAK), which are found in the hair follicles.
-By inhibiting the JAK enzymes, the drugs seem to promote the hair follicle’s re-entry into the anagen (growth) phase of the hair cycle.
+By inhibiting the JAK enzymes, the drugs seem to promote the hair follicle’s re-entry into the anagen growth phase of the human hair cycle.

 Also, scientists at the University of Manchester have experimented with an immunosuppressive drug called cyclosporine A, which reduces the activity of the protein SFRP1 – a growth regulator that affects hair follicles.

 Although cyclosporine A is not appropriate as a hair loss treatment, because it suppresses the immune system, the scientists found that another drug, WAY-316606 did an even better job at stopping SFRP1.
-Several pharmaceutical companies have since expressed interest in developing WAY-316606 as a treatment for baldness.
+Several pharmaceutical companies have since expressed interest in developing WAY-316606 as a treatment for baldness, although this is awaiting FDA approval.

 Current Treatments for Male Pattern Baldness